KhronosGroup/SyclParallelSTL/README.md

     $ mkdir build
     $ cd build
-    $ cmake ../ -DSYCL_PATH=/path/to/sycl \
+    $ cmake ../ -DCOMPUTECPP_PACKAGE_ROOT_DIR=/path/to/sycl \
     $ make

-For Windows platforms, create a build directory and run CMake as follows:

-    $ cmake ..\ -DSYCL_PATH=c:\Path\To\Your\SYCL

 Usual CMake options are available (e.g. building debug or release).
 Makefile and Ninja generators are supported on Linux.
-Visual Studio and Ninja generators are supported on Windows, for example to build with the Visual Studio generator, you can:

-    $ cmake ..\  -DSYCL_PATH=c:\Path\To\Your\SYCL -G "Visual Studio 12 Win64"
+To simplify configuration, the `FindComputeCpp` cmake module from the ComputeCPP SDK is included verbatim in this package within the `cmake/Modules/` directory.

 If Google Mock is found in external/gmock, a set of unit tests is built.
 Unit tests can be run by running Ctest in the binary directory.
+To install gmock, run the following commands from the root directory of the Sycl parallel stl project:

+    $ mkdir external
+    $ cd external
+    $ git clone git@github.com:google/googletest.git
+    $ cd googletest/googlemock/make
+    $ make

-To enable building the benchmarks, enable the *PARALLEL_STL_BENCHMARKS* option in the cmake configuration line.
+To enable building the benchmarks, enable the *PARALLEL_STL_BENCHMARKS* option in the cmake configuration line, i.e. `-DPARALLEL_STL_BENCHMARKS=ON`.

 When building with a SYCL implementation that has no device compiler, enable the *SYCL_NO_DEVICE_COMPILER* option to disable the specific